AJ-Gonzalez/ajdevsite/README.md

 # Repository for my web portfolio.

-I wish to showcase my skills with Flask, HTML, CSS, and Python, as well as any other toolkit I become proficient in.
+I wish to showcase my skills with Flutter, Flask, HTML, CSS, and Python, as well as any other toolkit I become proficient in.